 8- Efficient facades

 The architectural studio Decker Yeadon designed a double-glazed glass facade system for buildings that opens and closes to itself in response to the internal temperature of the building.
 This system is called Homeostatic Façade System.
+In order to properly dispose of all materials ensure you hire a local dumpster which can process your construction debris for recycling or proper disposal.

 The rotating ribbons of the façade, they explain, are composed of an elastomeric (a polymer similar to rubber) wrapped around a core of flexible polymer.
 A silver coating on the elastomeric distributes an electrical charge across its surface, causing it to deform, just as electrical signals initiate muscle contraction.
 When sunlight warms the building at certain times of day, the surfaces of the tape expand to create shadow within the building.
 When temperatures drop, they contract to allow more light to enter.
 In nature, this type of self-regulation is known as homeostasis.